 If you fear that you would be harmed if you were to return to your home country, you may be able to apply for asylum.

-- You must apply within one year of arriving in the U.S., with some exceptions.
+- You must apply within one year of arriving in the United States, with some exceptions.

 - You can apply for asylum at the border, in deportation proceedings, or by filing an application with U.S. Citizenship and Immigration Services, a government agency.

-- People with asylum can later apply for an immigration status called "legal permanent residency," which can make you eligible for U.S. citizenship.
+- If you receive asylum, you can later apply for an immigration status called lawful permanent residency, which can make you eligible for U.S. citizenship.

 This article on immi.org explains more about asylum.